Music in Nazi Germany: Background

 The nineteenth century introduced a change in economic circumstances in Germany.
 The rise of industrialization and urban expansion introduced a new marketplace for music.
 Individuals were able to participate within the music culture as small social clubs and orchestras were easily able to purchase sheet music and instruments.
 Out of this developed an extensive network of music among German citizens.
-The spawned more localized concert halls and orchestras, greatly increasing the circulation of both German and Jewish compositions.
+This spawned more localized concert halls and orchestras, greatly increasing the circulation of both Jewish and non-Jewish compositions.

 When Adolf Hitler and the Nazi Party took power in Germany, it stepped in to control these cultural music products as part of its general policy of Gleichschaltung or "co-ordination".
 In a speech made in 1935, Propaganda Minister Joseph Goebbels proclaimed the goals of the Nazi control of German music.
 Music, he said, should be German, it should be volksverbunden, or linked to the volk, the German nation, and it should express the soul of Germany, die deutsche Seele.
 Unfortunately how to interpret these Romantic goals was left up to each of the competing authorities, who wondered if one key was more "Nordic" than another, and what was the Jewish influence on music.
 As one modern author summed it up: "They wanted neither a simple return to nineteenth-century Romanticism nor a continuation of Weimar avant-garde but also no experimentation."